alexvictoor/BrowserLog/README.md

 There are two different packages because log4net 'public token' has changed between version 1.2.10 and 2.03...
 Hence it might be very difficult to upgrade log4net on some legacy projects.

+If you are using NLog you can add a nuget reference to BrowserLog to your project as follow:

+    PM> Install-Package BrowserLog.NLog

+The next step is to add BrowserLog in your XML logger configuration.

-Below an XML fragment example that shows how to configure logback on the server side
+Below an XML fragment example that shows how to configure log4net on the server side:
 ```xml
 <log4net>
   ...